Regulation Impact Statement Updates

 Clarifying eligibility for origin claims in the Complementary Medicines Sector

-COAG Consultation Regulation Impact Statement - Governance Forum on Consumer Affairs (CAF)
+Non-compliance with COAG’s best practice regulation requirements – Legislative and Governance Forum on Consumer Affairs (CAF)

 On 12 December 2019, the Legislative and Governance Forum on Consumer Affairs (CAF) agreed interim and on-going measures to allow complementary medicines which meet certain Australian manufacturing eligibility requirements to make an Australian origin claim, and to have access to the Australian Made, Australian Grown (AMAG) logo.
 Further details can be found in the announcement.

 Prior to CAF agreement, the local complementary medicine sector claimed there was a tension between regulation of certain complementary medicines manufactured in Australia by the Therapeutic Goods Administration, and also their regulation under the Australian Consumer Law, which imposed stringent eligibility requirements for making origin claims and permitting access to the AMAG logo.

 In response to sector concerns, the Department of Industry, Innovation and Science (the Department) prepared a COAG Regulation Impact Statement (RIS) to analyse and test options which balanced product safety and quality assurance against consumer perceptions and protections.
 Those options included:

 - maintenance of the status quo,

 - changing the Australian Consumer Law (ACL) by creating examples of processes in the manufacture of complementary medicines which would meet the ACL’s substantial transformation test.